Skip to content

 Agent memory

-All subagents have persistent user-level memory.
-They accumulate knowledge about your codebases across sessions in ~/.claude/agent-memory/<agent>/.
+All subagents have persistent project-scoped memory by default.
+They accumulate knowledge about the current project across sessions in ~/.claude/projects/<project-path>/agent-memory/<agent>/.

 This means: